bobleesj/learn-swift-with-bob/Content/05_Sales/Marketing.md

 # Marketing

 > **Do the unscalable**.
 Reach out to people at an individual level even if you have send 1000 emails.
 It's all about providing value and making them feel special and cared.
+Lastly, I do care about them.

  | Platform   | Purpose   |
  |------------|------------|